grahamalama/band_gantt/README.md

 # Band Gantt

-Visualize the tenure of band members in a band.
+Visualize the tenures of the members of a band.

 App built with [Dash](https://github.com/plotly/dash)